 Signs and symptoms may include some combination of the following:

-- Bluish skin due to poor circulation of oxygen-rich blood (cyanosis)
+- Bluish skin due to poor circulation of oxygen-rich blood (cyanosis) as a result of a heart defect

 - Failure to gain weight